FDio/csit/docs/content/release_notes/previous/csit_rls2406/dpdk_performance.md

 ## Fixed

-List of fixed issues in CSIT 24.10 for TRex performance tests:
+List of fixed issues in CSIT 24.06 for DPDK performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------